oracle/cloudtestdrive/AppDev/wls/ll-wls-migration/WLS_imagetool_scripts/README.md

  will show you the loaded items into the cache and their location into a local file system.

-The resulat will be as below:
+The result will be as below:

 ```
 Cache contents